y1hao/yBlog/README.md

 ![](./screenshots/demo.gif)

 This theme is made for my personal use, therefore pull requests will be ignored.
 But you are welcome to fork and modify it for your own.

+This theme was inspired by [USWDS Hugo Theme](https://github.com/zwbetz-gh/uswds-hugo-theme)